GlenKurio/Pridelands/README.md

   - Sorting and filtering;
     -- Sorting by: duration, price, group size, level;
     -- Filtering by: duration, price, country, group size, level;
+    -- Load More button ?

 - Tour Details Page:

-  1. Section with available dates?
+  - Section with available dates? -

-  - with reviews for this tour;
+    -- with reviews for this tour;

-- Implement authentication

 - After press on Book button: